chivalry/resume/README.md

   - Creator of filemaker-textmate-bundle, a TextMate extension to support FileMaker calculations
   - Contributor to SimpleImage, a PHP library
   - Contributor to UltiSnips, a [Vim] plugin to support TextMate-like snippets
-- Mentor on Python track at [Exercism]
+- Mentor on Python and JavaScript tracks at [Exercism]
 - Moderator on [FMForums.com]
 - Member of [FileMaker Developers in Southern California]
 - In top 10% of [Stack Overflow] users